eduvpn/documentation/DEPLOY_DEBIAN.md

 very light usage and in no way for deploys where you expect more than a few users to use the service.

-Modify `/etc/php/7.0/fpm/pool.d/www.conf` (Debian 9),
-`/etc/php/7.3/fpm/pool.d/www.conf` (Debian 10) or
+Modify `/etc/php/7.4/fpm/pool.d/www.conf` (Debian 11) or
-`/etc/php/7.4/fpm/pool.d/www.conf` (Debian 11) and change the following settings.
-We'll use the CentOS/Fedora defaults here as well:
+`/etc/php/8.1/fpm/pool.d/www.conf` (Ubuntu 22.04) and change the following settings.
+We'll use the Fedora defaults here:

     pm = dynamic
     pm.max_children = 50